SkylineIndustries/Enhanced-Ride-Window-GUEST-EDITION/README.md

 - Thanks to Basssiiie for the template of the plugin

 ## Versioning
-current Version: [BETA 1 AdventureMaster V1.3.0]
+current Version: [Milestone 1 Silver Bullet V5.0.0]

 ## Changelog
 see the [CHANGELOG.md](CHANGELOG.md) file for details